wazuh/wazuh-documentation/source/installation-guide/wazuh-agent/wazuh_agent_package_hpux.rst

 Installing Wazuh agents on HP-UX systems
 ========================================

-The agent runs on the host you want to monitor and communicates with the Wazuh manager, sending data in near real time through an encrypted and authenticated channel.
-The installation of a Wazuh agent on an HP-UX system uses deployment variables that facilitate the task of installing, registering, and configuring the agent.
+The installed agent runs on the host you want to monitor and communicates with the Wazuh manager, sending data in near real time through an encrypted and authenticated channel.
+Alternatively, if you want to download the Wazuh agent package directly or check the compatible versions, see the :ref:`packages list <packages>` section .

 #.
 Download the `HP-UX installer <https://packages.wazuh.com/|CURRENT_MAJOR|/hp-ux/wazuh-agent-|WAZUH_LATEST|-|WAZUH_REVISION_HPUX|-hpux-11v3-ia64.tar>`_.